FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-news-86.md

 ### Support NFT.Storage's Growth: Make a Small Donation, Create Big Impact

 Support is needed for NFT.Storage in this current Gitcoin round, featuring a $300,000 matching pool.
 A small donation, even as little as $1, can make a significant difference.
 Gitcoin emphasizes the potential impact of contributions with their statement: "GG20 is your opportunity to seed the next generation of high impact builders—to Fund What Matters to YOU & get your donation multiplied through the power of Quadratic Funding."
-Contributions to NFT.Storage can be made [here](https://explorer.gitcoin.co).
+Contributions to NFT.Storage can be made [on Gitcoin](https://explorer.gitcoin.co).
 To keep up with NFT.Storage and their progress, follow them on [Twitter, @NFTdotStorage](https://twitter.com/NFTdotStorage).

 ### A wrap on the IPC Data Economy Hack